vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 ```

 so this is what I want to see from the compiler even with the `foo()` function, rather than it being a getter. in this code I created a `foo` getter that simply returns the constant value of `FOO` but when foo was a function, the Dart compiler couldn't optimize the whole function call out and substitute it with the `FOO` constant!

+NOTE: here you actually call `get foo` unlike in the previous code examples.

 ## Global functions with 1 compile-time constant argument